WLCG-AuthZ-WG/common-jwt-profile/profile.md

 #### Client credentials flow

-Sometimes client applications need to interact with services in a way that is not bounded to any specific user, but with the client application itself.
-In support of this use case OAuth provides the [client credentials flow](https://tools.ietf.org/html/rfc6749#section-4.4).
+Sometimes client applications need to interact with services in a way that is not bound to any specific user but to the client application itself.
+In support of this use case, OAuth provides the [client credentials flow](https://tools.ietf.org/html/rfc6749#section-4.4).

 #### Token exchange flow